llm-bible/llm-bible.github.io/_publications/edunov2019pre.markdown

 citations: 43
 bibkey: edunov2019pre
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1903.09722'}]
-tags: [Pre-Training, Fine-Tuning, Language Modeling, Applications, Transformer]
+tags: [Pre-Training, Fine-Tuning, Language Modeling, Applications]
 ---
 Pre-trained language model representations have been successful in a wide range of language understanding tasks.
 In this paper, we examine different